bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - while `login_required` is the **outermost** decorator,
     - > terluar.
     - and it is the last to be applied.
+- **BUT!**
+  - The decorators themselves
+    - (the functions premium_required and login_required)
+    - are distinct from the wrappers they return!

 ...